Museum House Project . . . as of May 27, 2017

 Flawed changes advancing to City Council

 SPON is very concerned about proposed changes to the City’s recently certified Local Coastal Program.
 Most troubling, the amendments would exempt parcels declared to be “planned communities” from the City’s traditional height limits.
 They also contain serious drafting errors.
-Nonetheless, on May 4 a seemingly uninterested Planning Commission perfunctorily passed them on to the City Council at a meeting date yet to be announced. . . more here.
+Nonetheless, on May 4 a seemingly uninterested Planning Commission perfunctorily passed them on to the City Council for hearing at a meeting date yet to be announced (but which City staff says may be months away). . . more here.

 Newport Beach Tennis Club . . . as of April 2017